openupthecloud/cloud-native-academy/README.md

 ## Who is it for?

 The following course is aimed at mid to senior application developers.
+It can act as a bolt-on to an engineering bootcamp, to give a software engineer insight into real, working practices of modern application delivery.
+Or, it can act as a spring-board for an engineer to understand how to organise their career learning in a new cloud-centric landscape.

 ## How does it work?